 As well as possible challenges from courts and regulators it should be remembered that Privacy Shield is reviewed annually.
 The European Commission, perhaps not unsurprisingly, gave a qualified pass on its first review.
-WP29 were more critical announcing the results of their first review on 1 December 2017.
+WP29 was more critical announcing the results of their first review on 1 December 2017.
 WP29 said that it had identified “a number of significant concerns” and called upon the European Commission and the relevant authorities in the US to restart discussions.
+Commissioner Jourová met with WP29’s successor, the European Data Protection Board on 26 September 2018 to hear its concerns.
 The European Parliament in particular has been looking carefully at the scheme.
 In July 2017 Claude Moraes the Chair of the European Parliament Committee looking at the Privacy Shield annual review said: “Deficiencies still remain and must be urgently resolved to ensure that the Privacy Shield does not suffer from critical weaknesses”.
 On 12 June 2018 the European Parliament’s Civil Liberties Committee (also called the LIBE Committee) said that Privacy Shield should be suspended on 1 September 2018 if improvements have not been made by then.

 Could it be challenged by Regulators?

-Almost certainly.
-Reports in August 2016 suggest that Johannes Caspar, the Hamburg Data Protection Regulator who had been very critical of Safe Harbor would like to refer the scheme to the ECJ.
+Reports in August 2016 suggest that Johannes Caspar, the Hamburg Data Protection Regulator who had been very critical of Safe Harbor, would like to refer the scheme to the ECJ.
 Caspar has petitioned the German authorities to allow data protection regulators to refer issues like this to the ECJ directly.

 In November 2016 ten German data protection authorities announced that they had sent a survey to 500 organisations asking for details of their data protection strategy.
 Around 150 of these questionnaires were sent by the Bavarian Data Protection Commissioner.
 Initially the businesses had been sent a questionnaire for them to complete and return to the relevant regulator.
 The document asks specific questions about the business’ use of Privacy Shield and other methods of dealing with international data transfer.
 Additionally the questionnaire asks for details of specific data transfers to the USA including in areas like helpdesk support, travel management, CRM, marketing, recruitment, collaboration platforms, quality management and cloud.